Overview

 This method does nothing if the state has not changed since the last render call.

-This method invokes all internal render methods, then invokes
+This method invokes the internal render method, then invokes the rendered method.

 Defined by ReactiveMixin